 Service Request Manager

-According to David Anderson, the SRM is a role suitable for “middlemen” who have deep knowledge of the team or company’s value stream but don’t necessarily create direct value to the customer.
+According to David Anderson, the SRM is a role suitable for “middlemen” who have deep knowledge of the team or company’s value stream but don’t necessarily create direct value for the customer.

 Therefore, in his article called “Emerging Roles in Kanban”, the person who theorized the Kanban method says the goal of assigning a Service Request Manager should be to pull the middlemen above the value stream.